The Mystery of Alpha and the Isotopes: Comparison with previous measurements

-{{\sc Comparison with previous measurements:}} Previous measurements of $\daa$ in the $z_{abs}=1.15$ towards HE0515$-$4414 are tabulated in \cite{Murphy2022}.
+Previous measurements of $\daa$ in the $z_{abs}=1.15$ towards HE0515$-$4414 are tabulated in \cite{Murphy2022}.
 All previous analyses (other than \cite{Milakovic2021}) required interactive human decision making, producing a single model of the complex. {\it Any} analysis which holds $\daa=0$ during model development is likely to be heavily biased towards the terrestrial result, and is unlikely to reflect the true statistical measurement \citep{Webb2022, Lee2023bias, Webb2024}.
 The approach in this paper is entirely different.
 We have generated more than 200 independent AI models, allowing us to explore hitherto unknown systematics and biases.
 Such a task would previously have required 200 human beings, each working for many months, with inhomogeneous results.

-The analysis in \citep{Milakovic2021} also made use of {\sc ai-vpfit}, but was based on only one AI model.
+The analysis in \cite{Milakovic2021} also made use of {\sc ai-vpfit}, but was based on only one AI model.
 Nevertheless, that detailed analysis attempted something we have not tried here and that had not been attempted before: measuring $\daa$ in individual velocity components across the whole absorption complex.
-The data used in \citep{Milakovic2021} has slightly lower spectral resolution ($R=115,000$ compared to $145,000$ here) and lower signal to noise, so constraints in the earlier study are not as tight as those for the ESPRESSO data studied here.
-Evidently, uncertainties on individual components in \citep{Milakovic2021} are large, but interesting effects are nonetheless seen.
-The analysis in \citep{Milakovic2021} sub-divides the complex into 5 spectral regions.
-Regions I and II combined in \citep{Milakovic2021} correspond to our left region.
-Interestingly, although the telescope, instrument, data, and analysis are entirely independent, the high value of $\daa$ found here for the left region agrees well with \citep{Milakovic2021} (suggesting {\it instrumental} systematics do not dominate in both studies).
-Further, our right region corresponds to Region V in \citep{Milakovic2021} and again the agreement between \citep{Milakovic2021} and our measurement here is good.
+The data used in \cite{Milakovic2021} have slightly lower spectral resolution ($R=115,000$ compared to $145,000$ here) and lower signal to noise ($\approx\!50$ per 0.75 km/s pixel at 6000{\AA}), so constraints in the earlier study are not as tight as those for the ESPRESSO data studied here (which has a signal to noise per 0.4 km/s pixel of $\approx\!105$ at 6000{\AA}).

+Evidently, uncertainties on individual components in \cite{Milakovic2021} are large, but interesting effects are nonetheless seen.
+The analysis in \cite{Milakovic2021} sub-divides the complex into 5 spectral regions.
+Regions I and II combined in \cite{Milakovic2021} correspond to our left region.
+Interestingly, although the telescope, instrument, data, and analysis are entirely independent, the high value of $\daa$ found here for the left region agrees well with \cite{Milakovic2021} (suggesting {\it instrumental} systematics do not dominate in both studies).
+Further, our right region corresponds to Region V in \cite{Milakovic2021} and again the agreement between \cite{Milakovic2021} and our measurement here is good.
 The inference from this is one of encouragement; overcoming systematics and obtaining experimental consistency are both achievable.